Frequently Asked Questions

 Does Minneapolis 2040 call for the end of single-family homes?

-The districts range from areas that allow small-scale residential structures with one-to four dwelling units on a traditional city lot up to the downtown business district that allows for the tallest buildings in the city.
+The districts range from areas that allow small-scale residential structures with one to three dwelling units on a traditional city lot up to the downtown business district that allows for the tallest buildings in the city.

 Can the City demolish existing homes?